 - Stop at the cavernous home of a pre-historic beast

 The granite spires of Torres del Paine loom large over the landscape and are the most famous of the region’s attractions, but there are many other motivations for visiting this much heralded hikers’ paradise.

 Azure lagoons, emerald forests and ashen faced glaciers form stunning colour filled contrasts around every corner.
 Guanacos, condors, pumas and penguins are just some of the unique collection of animals that can be spotted by patient photographers.
 And the plentiful supply of high quality hotels means that visitors can spend their days roaming far and wide, and their evenings eating like kings and relaxing in accommodation full of character and comfort.

 Having your own car on this holiday enables you to visit what you want, when you want and for as long as you want.
 There are many well established hiking routes on offer, meaning that guides, (while mandatory for a small selection of trails and useful for those unsure about exploring unaided), are not essential for those who wish to roam alone.

 Airfares start from around £850 per person and are quoted separately to the holiday price.
 When enquiring, our Travel Specialists will provide the best fare possible from your preferred airline / airport.

-|Departure||Duration||Car category||Twin Price (pp)|
+|Departure||Duration||Car Category||Twin Price (pp)|

 |Oct - Mar||4 nights||F1 - Hyundai Creta (or similar)||£740|

-- All rooms with private facilities:
+- All rooms with private bathroom

 - 2 nights at Weskar Patagonian Lodge (Puerto Natales), 2 nights at Hotel Las Torres (Torres del Paine National Park), both on B&B basis